GitHubHvk/linux-tutorial/08_Disk.md

 - lsblk
   - this command lists the structure of device locations. we run it to find what is our new attached disk. say for example it is ((/dev/sdb)) .
 - fdisk /dev/sdb
+  - first parameter of the command that is passed as ((/dev/sdb)) is logical name of the disk and could be retrieved from running command ((lshw)).
   - this command starts the steps of creating partitions by prompting you to enter a letter that specifies your action.
   - for learning the available actions, press m to list them; some of the important items are as follows:
     - p: shows the status of disk current partitions.
     - d: delete the selected partition.
     - n: create a new partition. after entering ((n)) you will prompt to select new partition characteristics.
     - w: write the changes to the partition table.

 - enter p, if there is any existing partition, delete them with ((d)).
 - enter n
   - it will ask following questions: